 This can become time-consuming because trends come and go fast.
 A better, more scalable approach is to use Dynamic Re-Ranking.

 What is Dynamic Re-Ranking?

-Dynamic Re-Ranking is a feature of the Algolia engine that leverages AI to determine trends in your users’ behavior.
-Based on the query and the position of the result they click or convert, we can make improvements to your relevance by boosting results that are rising in popularity.
-We can also demote outlier results that sometimes show up because of textual relevance edge cases, but are not actually relevant to your users in the context of a particular query.
+Dynamic Re-Ranking is an Algolia feature that leverages AI to find trends in your users’ behavior.
+Based on the query and the position of the result they click or convert, it can make improvements to your relevance by boosting results that are rising in popularity.
+Dynamic Re-Ranking can also demote outlier results that sometimes show up because of textual relevance edge cases, but aren’t actually relevant to your users in the context of a particular query.

 This, in turn, leads to a more relevant search and can result in a higher conversion rate, without you having to create Rules or